Direct7Design/sage/README.txt

 Library of Sage-specific stats-processing functions included by other scripts in Sage to process relevant information and insert it into the database.

+ * J.    display.php

+Primary display script for the Sage frontend.
+Handles team and user summaries.

+ * K.    list.php

+Secondary display script for the Sage frontend.
+Displays lists of users, teams.

+ * L.    header.php

+Universal header for the Sage frontend; required by all frontend driver scripts (like display.php and list.php).

+ * M.    footer.php

+Universal footer for the Sage frontend; required by all frontend driver scripts (like display.php and list.php).

+ * N.    default.css

+Default external stylesheet for the Sage frontend pages.

 /******************************
  * III.
 System Requirements
  ******************************/